This feature requires Manager user level or higher.

 Design step of the Campaign Builder.
 Add any other content or images around the tags, as you normally would.

-In the text editor, you'll place that code anywhere you want the blog entries to appear.
+In the text editor, place the code anywhere you want the blog entries to appear.

 FEED merge tags must include the URL where blog's RSS feed is located.
 Additional variables are optional, and indicate how to format each entry in your campaign.